 6.1.
 Python files

-As mentioned earlier, python is an interpreted language so we can write the source code in file with extension (.py) and execute the file using 'python'
+As mentioned earlier, Python is an interpreted language, so we can write the source code in a file with the extension (.py) and execute the file using 'python' command.

 print("Hello, World!")

-Save the file and execute it in command prompt or console.
+Please save the file and execute it in the command prompt or console.

 6.2.
 Inline code

-Python code can be run in the command line, directly, and is often useful to test a short amount of code.
+Python code can be run in the command line directly and is often helpful to test a short amount of code.

 7. Learning Python